-You know that feeling as a kid when you walk into the world’s coolest toy store for the first time?
-That’s what it was like walking into Ronald McDonald House.
+“You know that feeling as a kid when you walk into the world’s coolest toy store for the first time?
+That’s what it was like walking into Ronald McDonald House.”

-The Neonatal Intensive Care Unit (NICU) nurses took over, doing what they do best, while I just laid there, numb, helpless and scared.
-The thought crept into my mind and stayed there: what if we don’t leave with our baby?
+The Neonatal Intensive Care Unit (NICU) nurses took over, leaving Nicole and Dad Mike helpless and scared.
+“The thought crept into my mind and stayed there: what if we don’t leave with our baby?” said Nicole.

-After what seemed like forever, the doctor informed us that Ben wasn’t breathing on his own and that they were taking him to the NICU, adding that he would discuss the other issue later.
-Looking back, I can’t imagine what Mike was feeling.
-While I was taken to recovery, he went to the NICU to stay with Ben and watched him lay in an incubator, hooked up to tubes and oxygen.
-It would be five days before we held him.
-We never did get to put Ben in the sleeper his brothers picked out for him.It would be a few days before we discussed the ‘other issue’.
-That’s when we learned Ben had Down syndrome.
-Guilt set in.
-Anxiety set in.
-Ben wasn’t going to be like everyone else.
-It was almost like morning a loss.
+The doctor indicated that they would be taking Ben to the NICU.
+Nicole went into recovery, and Mike went to the NICU to stay with Ben, while he lay in an incubator hooked up to tubes and oxygen.
+It would be five days before Nicole and Mike held him.
+They never did get to put Ben in the sleeper his brothers had picked out for him.
+A few days later, they learned that Ben had Down Syndrome.
+“Guilt set in.
+Anxiety set in,” describes Nicole.
+“Ben wasn’t going to be like everyone else.
+It was almost like mourning a loss.
 A level of grief I had never felt before.”

-Man, if I could build a house, I’d make a smaller version of this one.
-It had everything.
-It was so amazing that, while we were there, we forgot about all of our worries.
-Ronald McDonald House is an organization I will be thankful of for the rest of my life.
+“Man, if I could build a house, I’d make a smaller version of this one,” Nicole said.
+“It had everything.
+It was so amazing that, while we were there, we forgot about all of our worries.”

-At the House, there was always a shoulder to cry on.
-It was never a pity party but a listening ear.
-A warm hug when you needed it and even when you didn’t.
-When the weight of the world was crashing down on us, RMH picked us back up.
-It offered us a sense of normalcy during a time in our life that was not normal for us.
+“At the House, there was always a shoulder to cry on.
+It was never a pity party, but a listening ear.
+A warm hug when you needed it, and even when you didn’t.
+When the weight of the world was crashing down on us, Ronald McDonald House picked us back up,” said Nicole.
+“It offered us a sense of normalcy during a time in our life that was not normal for us.”